 Our last morning heading up to Makuleke was also pretty quiet UNTIL we managed to find TWO CHEETAHS next to the road!
 They walked into the long grass but luckily we stayed with them because they ended up coming back to the road and even posed nicely on a Kruger sign (see my best ever Instagram photo here) before continuing their hunt in the thick grass where we lost them.
 It was such a lovely sighting, and there was an elderly South African couple who also enjoyed the sighting and they were SO EXCITED about it because in all their years of visiting the park they had never properly seen cheetah!
 Well I have to say I was pretty happy because I had said to Van that I really wanted to see a cheetah and voila!
 I should probably say things like that more often 🙂

 Stopping in at Pafuri picnic site on our way to Makuleke was incredible – at parts the grass was higher than our car (not on the road but next to it) – it would be virtually impossible to see any animals, even elephants might be hidden in some of the grass up there!
 Pafuri picnic site is beautiful though and definitely somewhere I am looking forward to spending more time at in June (or maybe even beforehand)!

-So that was the very long story of our Kruger adventures in January 2017.
+So that was the very long story of our Kruger adventures in January 2017 (also read about Kruger April 2016, Kruger August 2016 and Kruger April 2017 if you are keen:)).
 Kruger park is so very lush and green, and it has been amazing to see the transformation from just a few months ago, where everything looked so dead.
 It is a little harder to see the wildlife, but the beauty of the flowers and green grass (and happy herbivores) definitely makes up for it!